Deee3/javascript-koans/README.markdown

 ### [MIT Licensed](LICENSE)

-Edit to test Commit on VS Code WSL
+Edit to test Commit on VS Code WSL -Derek Tran **Needs a Commit Message or it wont work**